rakesh-m-r/CG-Mini-project/README.md

 # To execute follow
 1. install g++ compiler & glut library
-2. use g++ atomsimu.c -lGL -lGLU -lglut commond to compile
+2. use g++ atomsimu.c -lGL -lGLU -lglut commond to compile (If using Windows OS use atom-windows.c file)
 3. use ./a.out to see the output

 # Screenshots